General Terms and Conditions

 3. Foreign Payment Transactions on the Account of the Recipient in an Unsupported Institution

 3.1.
 Each electronic payment order must contain the following information:

 - Beneficiary Account Number (for payments abroad IBAN)

 - BIC / SWIFT code of the payee’s payment service provider

 - The amount of the payment transaction

-In the transfer order the client may enter constant, variable, specific symbols or any other particular description of payment if the realized payment allows it.
+In the transfer order the Client may enter constant, variable, specific symbols or any other particular description of payment if the realised payment allows it.
 If any of the above information is missing or obviously wrong, MistralPay has the right not to process such a transfer order.

 3.2.
 MistralPay will implement the payment transaction based on the transfer order of the Client within two banking business days from placing the order by the Client if the recipient’s account is in an unsupported institution.
 The stated period is considered to be preserved if the payment transaction is completed by the cut-off time of the working day on which it is to be made.

 3.3.
 In the case of a payment transaction of the Client in favour of the recipient’s account in an unsupported institution, sending of the funds from the Client’s payment account in MistralPay to the specific clearing house or to the recipient’s provider of payment services is considered to be an execution of the payment transaction.